-Monitoring Announcements for the Barwon-Darling
+Monitoring announcements for Barwon-Darling

-- From 1 July 2020, WaterNSW will issue announcements and flow advice via WaterInsights.
+- Since 1 July 2020, WaterNSW has issued announcements and flow advice via WaterInsights.
 Licence holders must pump in accordance to their licence conditions and approvals in relation to these announcements.

 - Licence holders are encouraged to subscribe here to also receive notifications directly via email and SMS.

-Other 1 July 2020 Changes for Barwon Darling Licence Holders
+Other 1 July 2020 changes for Barwon-Darling licence holders

 - IDECs have been established for each licence holder to limit the volume of water that can be extracted on a single day.
 Licence holders can check their new IDEC on the NSW Water Register.

-- Resumption of Flow Rules will also apply to ensure first flow after an extended low flow or dry period is protected so it remains in the system until downstream flows are adequately established.
+- Resumption of flow rules will also apply to ensure first flow after an extended low flow or dry period is protected so it remains in the system until downstream flows are adequately established.

 - Some A Class access thresholds have been increased.

-From 1 December 2020, environmental outcomes in the Barwon Darling will be improved by ensuring water that has been set aside for the environment is protected and allowed to flow down the system.
+From 1 December 2020, environmental outcomes will be improved by ensuring water that has been set aside for the environment is protected and allowed to flow down the system.
 Environmental water will be protected from extraction to enable connectivity from the northern NSW tributary river systems and the Barwon-Darling river system.
 When environmental water is in the Barwon-Darling flow triggers for access will be increased to take this water into account.

 Additionally, from 1 December 2020, WaterNSW will make announcements to fairly share water available for extraction in a transparent manner.
 WaterNSW will be implementing the expression of interest (EOI) (PDF, 998.88 KB) process to enable customers to indicate if they wish to take water and then WaterNSW will fairly share access in accordance with the NSW Government’s rules.